As China’s covid outbreak expands, whole cities and provinces are sealed off and key industries closed

 In neighboring Hong Kong, authorities are trying to contain an outbreak that has killed almost 4,000 people.
 In Shenzhen’s Futian district, which borders Hong Kong, authorities inspected homes, checking in closets and under beds for possible covid cases, including residents illegally crossing over from Hong Kong, according to the Caixin media outlet.

 The recent outbreak comes weeks after Beijing hosted the Winter Olympics, taking great pains to make sure the event did not result in a new surge in cases.
-The country’s success over the virus compared to other countries has been held up by Chinese leaders as proof of the superiority of the Chinese system under Xi’s leadership.
+The country’s success over the virus compared with other countries has been held up by Chinese leaders as proof of the superiority of the Chinese system under Xi’s leadership.

 Chinese Premier Li Keqiang, who last week called the pandemic the “biggest challenge” the Chinese economy has faced during his second term, pledged to expand the economy by about 5.5 percent, an ambitious target amid disruptions to global trade and faltering domestic demand.